 Use the contrast slider sparingly, reducing slightly for softer portraits or increasing for more ‘punch’.
 Watch the histogram or clipping warning indicators to avoid unintentional loss of detail.

 Finally, if you want to quickly adjust all six sliders at once, just click the Auto button.
 Lightroom will analyse the image and set each control to what it thinks is the optimal value.
 It’s rarely perfect but it gives you a good starting point from which to experiment.

 The algorithm used to determine the slider values is better than it used to be.
 Adobe have also recently announced that tonal analysis is now the subject of machine learning based on neural networks.

 This should enable it to recognise certain types of photographs and suggest more accurate tonal adjustments.

-In our future articles, we will be showing you how post-process your photos using colour temperature/white balance, tolerance, and the various other tools available in the Develop Module.
+In our future articles, we will be showing you how post-process your photos using colour temperature/presence, tolerance, and the various other tools available in the Develop Module.

 A note from Josh, ExpertPhotography's Photographer-In-Chief:

 if you want to capture breathtaking images, without the frustration of a complicated camera.

 It's my training video that will walk you how to use your camera's functions in just 10 minutes - for free!